0Pranav/flask-test-frappe/readme.md

 # Inventory management web application

-Based on the specifications, as gived [here](https://frappe.io/flask-test) Below are screenshots of the application
+Based on the specifications, as given [here](https://frappe.io/flask-test)

+Below are screenshots of the application

 ## Index